735 Comments

 nancy roberts's avatar

-If I could get rid of my property taxes, I would not worry about If I will be able to stay in my mortgage free home in the future as taxes can increase 15-20 % and we are just supposed to keep absorbing it. ( And lived my whole life with the "if you can't afford to pay for it, I will forego it" mentality) Rape, even gang rape is legal in Massachusetts.
-The tax everything they can think of.
+If I could get rid of my property taxes, I would not worry about If I will be able to stay in my mortgage free home in the future, as taxes can increase 15-20 % and we are just supposed to keep absorbing it.
+And I've lived my whole life with the "if you can't afford to pay for it, I will forego it" mentality.
+It is like having a mortgage that just keeps increasing every-damn-year.

 rolandttg's avatar